The History of Kryptonite

 The origins of kryptonite can be traced back to the first "Superman" story by Jerry Siegel and Joe Shuster.
 "The Reign of the Superman" was printed in Science Fiction: The Advance Guard of Future Civilization #3 (January 1933).
 Professor Ernest Smalley discovers a meteorite from a "Dark Planet."
 After ingesting a few grains, a vagrant named William Dunn is granted vast intelligence, telepathic powers, and the ability to "intercept intergalactic messages."
-Dunn murders Smalley and plans to destroy civilization, but the effects fade before the source element can be reached.
+The Superman murders Smalley and plans to destroy civilization, but the effects fade before the source element can be reached.

 The Reign of the Superman, January 1933, p.
 7, Some time previous Smalley had secured a fragment of a meteor and upon subjecting to chemical analysis found the presence of what he suspected to be a new element.
 Upon further investigation he had learned that it exerted a strange influence up on the laboratory animals to whom it was administered.
 Only a few grains of the precious substance were left.
 Dunn was going to be the recipient of one half of them, though he was not aware of that.